gordonfreemanfree/SnarkyNet-MNIST-Digits/README.md

 the model.
 Thus, the weights from the training can be ported over directly into the circuit for the calculations.

+### Model Implementation
+The Neural Network consists of two layers:
+- Dense layer of 512 nodes with the RelU Activation Function
+- Dense layer of 10 nodes with a (pseudo) Softmax Activation Function

 ## Flow
  1. Create Tensorflow model of the proposed model type to obtain the weights of the model.
     The weights are stored in `./src/weights.js` and imported into the SNAPP